 English Muffins

-When mixing flour and salt 🧂, there’s no need to sift but whisking the two ingredients for a minute or two will give a lighter outcome.
+When mixing flour and salt 🧂, there’s no need to sift, but whisking the two ingredients for a minute or two will give a lighter outcome.
 For this application, I like using unbleached all-purpose flour.
 It gives a light chewiness to these little guys.
 If using bread flour, the texture will be chewier.

-After rising in a very well-oiled bowl for a couple of hours or until it doubles in size, the bowl is covered with plastic wrap and the dough is transferred to the fridge.
-During that time, it will puff up and the flavor will develop as well.
+After rising in a very well-oiled bowl for a couple of hours or until it doubles in size, the bowl is covered with plastic wrap, and the dough is transferred to the fridge.
+During that time, it will puff up, and the flavor will develop as well.
 Here’s what happened when filming 🎥 this featured recipe…

-I had an insane schedule and although I’ve been making them for years, I had no energy to proceed with the recipe the next day.
+I had an insane schedule, and although I’ve been making them for years, I had no energy to proceed with the recipe the next day.
 I took a chance and left the covered dough in the fridge for an extra day.
 Two days later, I continued filming, hoping 🤞 the recipe wasn’t ruined.
 To my surprise, they were astonishingly tasty and not dry at all!

 Baked muffins can be stored in an airtight container for up to 4 days.
 They also freeze very well for up to 2 months.
-What I do is to wrap them individually with wax paper and place them in a large re-sealable plastic bag or container.
+What I do is to wrap them individually with wax paper and place them in a large resealable plastic bag or container.
 When it’s time to serve, I thaw what I need either on the counter or in the microwave.

 These homemade English Muffins are outstanding!
-Fluffier, lighter and tastier than the ones from the store, these staple breakfast items should be on your “to do” list.
-With their “nooks and crannies”, these airy little rounds are perfect to spread with butter, jam, honey 🍯 or use them for eggs benny, breakfast egg sandwiches, and so on…
+Fluffier, lighter, and tastier than the ones from the store, these staple breakfast items should be on your “to do” list.
+With their “nooks and crannies”, these airy little rounds are perfect to spread with butter, jam, honey 🍯, or use them for eggs Benny, breakfast egg sandwiches, and so on…

 Bon Appétit! 🍽